-Organisations conducting works on-site must comply with this management plan, and keep records of soil excavated, reused or disposed, as well as waste classification certificates and waste disposal documentation, significant environmental incidents, and any environmental data collected as part of their scope of work.
+Organisations such as GLRPS and their sub-tenants conducting works on-site must comply with this management plan, and keep records of soil excavated, reused or disposed, as well as waste classification certificates and waste disposal documentation, significant environmental incidents, and any environmental data collected as part of their scope of work.
 This information should be conveyed to ARTC for their records and for action, in addition to reviewing the effectiveness of the EMP.